pthan1/daily-headlines/README.md

 ## Abstract

+This project was a Take Home Challenge from Turing School of Software & Design.

 This application consumes takes the New York Times' (NYT) main page and displays all of it's headlines in a minimlistic, easy-to-consume format.
+If users want to read the full article, there is a link to each article in the article's expanded detail view.

+Users are able to sort the articles by sections.

 ## Technologies